 Another option: Snuggle in a few grapes and pears among the seasonal blooms, and you have a feast for the eyes.
 All you need to add these fruits to the arrangement are sticks, wires, tape, and clippers.
 This style design works best when arranged in a container filled with floral foam.
 Remember to thoroughly soak the foam before starting your designing.

-Adding fruits and vegetables to your floral arrangements is a great way to add interest, texture, and color, and helps your floral material go farther.
-It’s economical, too, since part of your arrangement is edible after your dinner party.
+Adding fruits and vegetables to your pear tablescape is a great way to add interest, texture, and color, and helps your floral material go farther.
+It’s economical, too, since you can eat part of your arrangement after your dinner party.

 For this project, I am using the most delicious pears I have ever eaten: The Favorite® Royal Riviera® Pears.
 They are so sweet and juicy that I find it necessary to wrap a piece of tape around the skewer about 1 ½ inches down from the top.
 This works to stop the pear from sliding any further down the skewer.